Javier-Sinuka/LCD-Devices-w-TUYA/README.md

 By default the program performs sampling and storage.

-And by default the program no generate backup (its optional).
+And by default the program no generate backup (it's optional).

 [?]
 Enter the sampling time in minutes: :
 ```